 Swachh Bharat Abhiyan should not be a mere re-branding exercise.
 There is no doubt about the fact that change begins at home.
 Every citizen of the country should take it upon himself to make this campaign a success rather than waiting for the government to do.
 Let us also hope that we can change the attitude of the people towards hygiene and be the change we want to see.

 - The report for the cleanest cities has been released by the government.
-The survey conducted in the 476 cities shows Mysore to be the cleanest city in India West Bengal has made a strong place in the list as 25 cities from the state made it to the list of top 100.
+The survey conducted in the 4237 cities shows Indore to be the cleanest city in India.
+The state of Chhattisgarh followed by Jharkhand made it to the top of the table in state rankings.
 For More Details you can refer the following link.(http://www.mapsofindia.com/government-of-india/swachh-bharat-abhiyan.html)

 Read more :